xubingyue/avocadodb/Documentation/Books/Manual/Highlights.md

 -----------

-- [**RocksDB Storage Engine**](Architecture/StorageEngines.md): You can now use as much data in ArangoDB as you can fit on your disk.
+- [**RocksDB Storage Engine**](Architecture/StorageEngines.md): You can now use as much data in AvocadoDB as you can fit on your disk.
 Plus, you can enjoy performance boosts on writes by having only document-level locks

 - [**Pregel**](Graphs/Pregel/README.md):